Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Introduction

-At first glance, one could think of the units constraints as severe restrictions that limit the capabilities of SR. However, in this work we show that respecting physical constraints actually helps improve SR performance not only in terms of interpretability but also in accuracy by guiding the exploration of the space of solutions towards exact analytical laws.
-This is consistent with the studies of \citet{PetersenDSR, DSR_priors, Exhaustive_SR_wconstraints} who found that using \insitu constraints during analytical expression generation is much more efficient as it vastly reduces the search space of trial expressions (though we note their machinery is not capable of incorporating units constraints as it requires one to compute and exploit the whole graph describing an expression as a relational tree).
+At first glance, one could think of the units constraints as severe restrictions that limit the capabilities of SR as they would prevent the generation of unphysical intermediary expressions.
+However, in this work we show that respecting physical constraints actually helps improve SR performance not only in terms of interpretability but also in accuracy by guiding the exploration of the space of solutions towards exact analytical laws.
+This is consistent with the studies of \citep{PetersenDSR, DSR_priors, Exhaustive_SR_wconstraints} who found that using \insitu constraints during analytical expression generation is much more efficient as it vastly reduces the search space of trial expressions (though we note that incorporating such constraints in those frameworks would not be straightforward as one would need to recompute the whole relational graph representing an analytical expression and its underlying units constraints each time a new symbol is added).

-Here we present our physical symbolic optimization framework (\PhySO) which was built from the ground up to incorporate and take full advantage of physical units information during symbolic regression.
-This addresses in part the combinatorial challenge discussed above in subsection \ref{subsec:symbolic_regression}.
+Here we present our Physical Symbolic Optimization framework (\PhySO) which was designed from the beginning to incorporate and take full advantage of physical units information during symbolic regression by storing and managing information related to dimensional analysis.
+This addresses in part the combinatorial challenge discussed above in sub-section \ref{subsec:symbolic_regression}.
 Our \PhySO\ framework includes the units constraints \insitu during the equation generation process, such that only equations with balanced units are proposed {\it by construction}, thus also greatly reducing the search space as illustrated in Figure \ref{fig:space_reduction_illustration}.

-Although our framework could be applied to virtually any one of the SR approaches described in Section \ref{sec:related_works}, we chose to implement our algorithm in {\it pytorch} (\citealt{pytorch}, currently the most popular deep learning library) building upon key strategies pioneered in the state-of-the-art Deep Symbolic Regression framework proposed in \citet{PetersenDSR} and \citet{SR_PG_improvements} which relies on reinforcement learning via a risk-seeking policy gradient.
+Although our framework could be applied to virtually any one of the SR approaches described in Section \ref{sec:related_works}, we chose to implement our algorithm in \texttt{PyTorch} (\citealt{pytorch}, currently the most popular deep learning library in research, \citealt{pytorch_popularity}) building our method from scratch yet using some of the mathematical principles and key strategies pioneered in the state-of-the-art Deep Symbolic Regression framework proposed in \citet{PetersenDSR} and \citet{SR_PG_improvements} which rely on reinforcement learning via a risk-seeking policy gradient (which is based on \citealt{risk_averse_RL}).